 Portland Fit is perfect for anyone who has a desire to challenge themselves, wants to exercise and make new friends, wants to increase their body strength and stamina, wants to look and feel better, or simply wants to get involved in a healthy lifestyle sport – running or walking.
 Whether you have only dreamed of completing a marathon or have done several, this program has something to offer you!

 - When is the Portland Fit season?

-The official Portland Fit season now runs from late February through October and the Portland Marathon (with two start options).
+The official Portland Fit season runs from late March through October and the Portland Marathon.
 During our season we have group running/walking training sessions, deliver seminars, and provide training schedules for our members.
-Starting in 2012, we added the Rock’n'Roll Half Marathon to our schedule, so we offer one start in February so that we’re ready for RnR and other early season half marathons.
-Others can start in late March for summer half-marathons and fall marathons.

 - Where is the training?